hotfix-houdini/reusable-ci-cd/README.md

   - publish to either nuget.org or an internal nuget feed with the same version
   - creates a release on the repo, optionally providing a release body from a markdown file in the repo.

+ **See the Examples folder for actual exmaples of using these workflows from my own repos.**

 # Adding Docker Publish support to a .net Project
 Add this to your CS Proj file:
 ```xml